Posted: 10/20/2011 | October 20th, 2011

 But I’ll never make accusations about where you decide to go.
 That’s your own personal choice.
 I find it extremely condescending when travelers talk down to others because of their destination choices.
 I see this all the time on the backpacker trail.
-I don’t believe there’s any such thing as must see or do when you travel.
+I don’t believe there’s any such thing as must-see or must-do when you travel.

 Because you travel for you and I travel for me.

 I go to destinations based on the order in which I want to see them.

-I skip towns and countries to stay somewhere because it makes me happy.
+I skip some towns and countries because it makes me happy.

 I hang out in hostels with other travelers because I enjoy it.

 I eat sushi around the world because it brightens my day.

-I don’t go to countries because I don’t feel like it.
+I don’t go to some countries because I don’t feel like it.